XcalableMP/manual/en/template.rst

     !$xmp template t(10)

-The template construct declares 1-dimensional template t which has 10 elements.
+The template directive declares 1-dimensional template t which has 10 elements.
 In XMP/C, each element has an unique index from t[0] to t[9].
 Likewise, in XMP/Fortran, the index starts from t(1) to t(10).